Air-Fryer Brussels Sprouts

 detail of air fryer brussel sprouts showing crispy texture

-STEP#2: Toss with Seasonings
+Step#2: Toss with Seasonings

-• It’s best not to use too much oil in your air fryer or it could affect its operation.
+• It’s best not to use too much oil in your air fryer, or it could affect its operation.

-• The best way to add a little oil without over-doing it, is with an olive oil spray bottle.
+• The best way to add a little oil without overdoing it is with an olive oil spray bottle.

 a person measuring a tablespoon of balsamic vinegar over a bowl of brussel sprouts